 Cognitive Behavioral Therapy (CBT) addresses our beliefs, thoughts, feelings, and patterns of behavior.
-It’s a surface-level approach to treating symptoms that is used in addition to depth-based approaches.
+It’s a surface-level approach to treating symptoms that is used in addition to depth-based approaches such as IFS.
 CBT is grounded in the belief that our perception of events – rather than the events themselves – determine how we will feel and act in response.
 This is huge.
+This offers us the freedom to change the way we look at our experiences.
 We can work to adjust our perspective to be more open-minded, curious, and nonjudgmental.
-This means we can experience things without it being necessary to become overwhelmed by negative feelings.
+This means there is potential for us to have negative experiences without becoming overwhelmed by negative feelings.

 CBT can help with: